GAY MONARCHS of the UNITED KINGDOM

 He was described as not very kingly.
 He had Westminster Abbey beautified with a new ceiling and paid inordinate attention to his clothes.
 He not only used (and probably waved) a hanky, he invented the thing! (something that he is probably most famous for).
 Towards the end of his reign he went a little bit mad, and slaughtered many of his opponents, eventually dying of starvation in captivity.

 Mary I (1553 – 1558)

 There are a few rumblings online that Mary might have been a lesbian, or at least a repressed lesbian (which might go some way to explain her bloody reign of terror) but I must admit I am unconvinced personally, she seemed pretty devoted to Philip her husband.
 If anybody knows different please feel free to share the knowledge.

 Physically weak, and well known to be quite cowardly, James I is one of the better known gay monarchs – I remember it being vaguely alluded to when I was studying at school it was so obvious.
 He was first rumoured to have fallen in love with his own cousin Esme Stuart –

 at the age of 13, and he late made him the Duke of Lennox.
-There is quite a lot about him online, so again feel free to GOOGLE AWAY, I do like this choice quote on him -
+There is quite a lot about him online, so again feel free to google further, I do like this choice quote on him –

 James’s sexual orientation was so widely known that Sir Walter Raleigh joked about it in public saying “King Elizabeth” had been succeeded by “Queen James.”